Covid-19 Surveillance tutorial guide

 This example TSV contains accession IDs that reference Sars-CoV-2 samples in the NCBI Sequence Read Archive (SRA).
 These examples were selected because they represent diverse geographies and diverse sequencing platforms, including Illumina and Oxford Nanopore.

 This workflow downloads sequence files from the Sequence Read Archives (SRA), given an SRA_ID as input.
-The workflow will then produce the unaligned BAM file that is needed for viral assembly.
+The workflow will then create a new column in the data table with links to the unaligned BAM file that is needed for viral assembly.

 Required Inputs